faithokamoto/faithokamoto.github.io/_posts/2025-07-14-automated-tests.md

 ---

-<sup>1</sup> I mean, *all* code more complicated than the intro-intro stuff like
-"Hello World" has bugs.
+1. I mean, *all* code more complicated than the intro stuff like "Hello World" has bugs.
 But if you profess to have code that doesn't need tests, then the chance of lacking bugs drops from "finding a unicorn" to negative.
-<sup>2</sup> If you don't care, then, well, I'm honestly not sure why you're
+2. If you don't care, then, well, I'm honestly not sure why you're reading this blog.
-reading this.
 Why care about style if you're fine with actual errors?
-<sup>3</sup> Yes, I spent a week of my 1.5wk vacation hyper-focusing on a script
+3. Yes, I spent a week of my 1.5wk vacation hyper-focusing on a script for work.
-for work.
 Yes, this included weekends.
 Yes, "weekends" includes the day I went to my friends' wedding.
 In my defense, I enjoyed it?
 The coding and the wedding, I mean.
 Both.
 Yeah.
 That's my story and I'm sticking with it.
-<sup>4</sup> Ah, Python.
+4. Ah, Python.
 I miss you.
-Especially dealing with C++'s... quirks,
-I'll call them quirks.
+Especially dealing with C++'s... quirks, I'll call them quirks.
+More polite than what I would normally say.

 [AlignmentTest]: https://github.com/vgteam/vg/blob/379c37db5d3f0f7f1a084782ce72dfcad1d6f60d/src/unittest/alignment.cpp#L19
 [CompileTest]:  https://github.com/vgteam/vg/pull/4653